Freezer Food Ideas Fit For Savers Of Time And Money

-I thought it would be a great idea to come up with a list of foods you can freeze for later or foods you can freeze and re-heat when you have unexpected guests or are in need of a fast family meal.
+I thought it would important to share a list of freezer foods that we freeze and reheat when you have unexpected guests or are in need of a fast family meal.

-My wife and I were making our homemade macaroni and cheese bake tonight when we pulled out a pesto basil cube from the freezer to add into the cheese sauce.
+My wife and I were making our homemade macaroni and cheese bake tonight when we pulled out a pesto basil cube from the freezer to add to the cheese sauce.

 Some people forget to factor in electricity costs into the overall savings costs of freezing food but it’s a very important number.

 That’s off the top of my head from what I remember and since then we keep saying we are going to buy a more efficient freezer.